Medieval Indian History MCQ

 Option a – Shravasti

-Which Chinese general had defeated Kanishka?
+Which Chinese commander is known to have defeated Kanishka?

 (a) Pan Chao